Truthful Mechanisms with Implicit Payment Computation: Related work and follow-up work

-Finally, \emph{dynamic auctions}~\cite{BV06,AS07} is another setting in which information is revealed ``dynamically" (over time).
-However, while in MAB auctions all information from the agents (the bids) is submitted only once and then information is revealed to the mechanism by nature over time, in dynamic auctions the agents continuously observe private ``signals" from nature and submit ``actions" to the mechanism.
+\emph{Dynamic auctions}~\cite{AtheySegal-econometrica13,DynPivot-econometrica10,DynAuctions-survey10} constitute another setting in which information is revealed ``dynamically" (over time).
+However, while in MAB auctions all information from the agents (the bids) is submitted only once and then information is revealed to the mechanism by the environment over time, in dynamic auctions the agents continuously observe private ``signals" from the environment and submit ``actions" to the mechanism.
 Accordingly, providing the right incentives becomes much more challenging.
-On the other hand, existing work~\cite{BV06,AS07} has focused on a fully Bayesian setting with known priors on the signals, whereas all of our results do not rely on priors.
+On the other hand, existing work has focused on a fully Bayesian setting with known priors on the signals, whereas all of our results do not rely on priors.

-\OMIT{ \mbedit{The next paragraph explains the intuition behind our procedure and why it is not trivial.}

-Lets us now describe our general procedure for single parameter domains.
-For simplicity let us first focus only on positive types.
-Given a monotone allocation rule we would like to come up with a randomized mechanism that is truthful.
-As the allocation rule is monotone payments should be according to the "Myerson payment", basically saying that we need to charge (in expectation) the agent's value from the allocation minus the integral of his allocation over all smaller values.
-Computing the integral requires us to know the allocation for the agent if his bid is changed to some smaller bid (fixing everything else).
-We only want to run the allocation rule once, and we would like the allocation to be "close" to the original one.

-One can imagine doing the following.
-Fix some small $\epsilon>0$ and assume we have $n$ agents.
-With (large) probability $1-\epsilon$ we run the allocation on the original bids, and with small probability $\epsilon$ we generate an unbiased sample of the integral by picking a uniformly random bid between 0 and the original bid of that agent and charge accordingly (with the appropriate scaling).
-This procedure has the following problem.
-It only handles the computation of payment from a single agent, thus it should be modified to have a similar sampling for each of the $n$ agents.
-So consider modifying the procedure such that for each agent we execute the above payment generation procedure with probability $\epsilon/n$.
-Assuming that is done, we still face a bigger problem: the sampling procedure is "tailored" to the original allocation rule but to induce the right incentives we should be sampling from this "modified" rule (which allocates differently with probability $\epsilon$).